 Gather 15 or more educators and we will come to you!

 The SoulSpark Learning™ approach supports eight aspects of development that have a significant impact on life outcomes (intellectual, emotional, sociopolitical, creative, eco-literacy, multicultural, physical and spiritual) and is informed by 25 years experience serving exceptional youth and educators, as well as through formal IRB approved research.

 Whether you are new to homeschooling or looking for a plan to help your student recover from an oppressive or traumatic school experience, we can shine a light on alternative learning paths to explore.

 SoulSpark Learning’s™ strengths focused, participatory approach identifies and builds upon exceptional practices and supports educators in talking about the science behind their instructional choices.
 In focusing on the positive, we help accelerate growth.

 Please contact us for an in-depth proposal outlining the process.
 Pricing contingent on a number of factors, including school size and project scope.
 Please note that we only take one program evaluation project on at a time.
 Contacting us early will increase the chances we can accommodate your schedule, especially if your organization is seeking to align the program evaluation with the strategic planning process.

-We host professional learning experiences in partnership with schools, parent groups & community organizations.
+We coach, consult and host professional learning experiences in partnership with schools, parent groups & community organizations.
 Frequent topics include: